AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-**Migrate to using the BOM artifact for Android**<br/> The Adobe SDK BOM artifact enables managing all compatible versions of Adobe Experience Platform Android extensions by specifying a single BOM version.
+**Start using the BOM artifact for Android**<br/> The Adobe SDK BOM artifact enables managing all compatible versions of Adobe Experience Platform Android extensions by specifying a single BOM version.
 This is now the recommended way to manage Android SDKs.

 | Extension | Maven | Github |
 |---|---|---|